markup/mrkp-jekyll/_posts/2014-01-15-better-cms-experiences.markdown

 {: .callout}More times than not, that’s our&nbsp;fault.

-I’ve thought about this a bit, considered some of the horror stories I’ve heard as well as some of my own missteps, and here’s what I think it boils down to.
+While planning one of my recent projects, I had the opportunity to dwell on this a bit.
+I considered some of the horror stories I’ve heard from clients (including the one I was working with) as well as some of my own past missteps, and I think a big part of the problem lies in the way we deliver Content Management Systems.
+Here’s what I think it boils down to.

 ---
 ## WYSInotWYG